Clifton, Virginia: Civil War

 During the Civil War, the United States Military Railroad Construction Corps built a railroad siding here on the Orange and Alexandria Railroad in order to supply the Union Army with timber for railroad ties, bridge trusses, and firewood.
 The siding was named after John Henry Devereux, superintendent of military railroads that terminated in Alexandria.
-Wood from hundreds of acres was cut and hauled by wood choppers and teamsters, most of whom were escaped slaves, and transported by train to Alexandria.
+Wood from hundreds of acres was cut and hauled by wood choppers and teamsters, most of whom were escaped enslaved people, and transported by train to Alexandria.
 The laborers risked capture by working outside protected Union lines.

 In spring 1863, a wye was constructed at Devereux Siding to enable trains to turn around after the Union Army abandoned the Orange and Alexandria Railroad south of Bull Run.
-By June 1863 the entire railroad outside of the defenses of Washington was abandoned until the return of Major General George Meade's Army of the Potomac following their successful Gettysburg Campaign.
+By June 1863 the entire railroad outside of the defenses of Washington was abandoned until the return of Major General George Meade's Army of the Potomac following their successful Gettysburg campaign.
 New York infantry regiments were stationed at the siding in order to protect wood station operations and the railroad from Confederate attack.

-Devereux Siding was located between the station at Union Mills and Sangster's Station.
+Devereux Siding was located between the station at Union Mills (near present-day Union Mill) and Sangster's Station.
 Today, there are two neighborhoods outside of the town named after the Devereux and Sangster's stations.
 The Orange & Alexandria Railroad extended from Alexandria to Orange, Virginia.
 For a brief period near the close of the war, the siding became the sixth scheduled stop for passengers and freight and became known as "Devereux Station".

 The O & A was the only railroad link between Alexandria and Richmond, Virginia.